yasuhiroinoue/Gemini_Discordbot_VertexAI/README.md

 - Easy to set up and deploy on any server

 ## Supported File Extensions
-The bot supports a wide range of file formats, including text-based documents, data files, source code, PDFs, and images.
+The bot supports a wide range of file formats, including text-based documents, data files, source code, PDFs, images, audio, and video.

 ## Prerequisites
 - Python 3.8 or newer